Catherine Zeta-Jones Is Coming Out With Her Own Goop-Inspired Lifestyle Brand

 At this time, the actress has yet to share any details of her lifestyle brand.

-This isn't the star's first foray into home dcor, fashion and more.
+This isn't the star's first foray into home decor, fashion and more.
 Zeta-Jones has released pajama sets, towels, blankets, candles and so many other items under the Casa Zeta-Jones name.

 Her line has been sold on QVC, and it's unclear if her new collection of items will also be sold on the shopping network.